Deep River

 1. Our Buildings

 The Stone House was built in 1841 from locally-quarried stone.
 Three generations of the Southworth family called the Stone House their home, where we now display some of their original furnishings as well as donations resonant of that period.
-The property, which was bequeathed to us from Ada Southworth Munson in 1946, also includes a Carriage House (available for event rentals, a Bleach House from the days of ivory manufacture, and extensive grounds.
+The property, which was bequeathed to us from Ada Southworth Munson in 1946, also includes a Carriage House (available for event rentals), a Bleach House from the days of ivory manufacturing, and extensive grounds.

 2. Our Collections